beverloo/periodic-background-sync/README.md

 # Security and Privacy

-TODO
+One-shot Background Sync allows the web page’s logic to live a little longer (service worker execution time) after the page has been closed by the user.
+Periodic Background Sync extends it to potentially run forever, at regular periods, for a few minutes at a time.
+Here are some privacy
+concerns:

+* There might be no notification to the user, depending on the implementation.
+* A periodic sync can be enabled while the user is connected to one network, and the sync event can be fired later when they're connected to another network.
+This can cause inadvertent leakage of browsing history on an unintended network.
+This concern applies to other background tasks such as one-shot Background Sync and Background Fetch as well.
+* Location tracking: The user’s IP address can be revealed to the website every time the periodic task is run.
+This risk is also present with any tasks run in a service worker, but Periodic Sync allows persistent tracking.
+Note that this risk is also present with push messages, but they require explicit user permission.

+To mitigate these privacy concerns, the user agent can limit the number of times periodic tasks are run for a site if the user isn't currently visiting the site.

+An additional `periodic-background-sync` permission will be exposed through the Permissions API to allow developers to query whether the API can be used.

 # Design decisions

 ## Separate interface or extending one-shot Background Sync?
-We think that the use cases for periodic background sync are sufficiently different from the use cases for one-shot background sync to justify having a separate event in the developer's service
+We think that the use cases for periodic background sync are sufficiently different from the use cases for one-shot Background Sync to justify having a separate event in the developer's service
 worker: synchronizing data in response to a user action versus opportunistically refreshing content.
-In addition, there are different timing guarantees: one-shot sync has to run as soon as possible, where the browser has the final timing decision for periodic sync, as long as it honors the requested `minInterval` between two consecutive events.
+In addition, there are different timing guarantees: one-shot Background Sync has to run as soon as possible, where the browser has the final timing decision for periodic sync, as long as it honors the requested `minInterval` between two consecutive events.

 The interfaces mimic regular Background Sync, but substitute `navigator.sync` with